 The following definitions and abbreviations apply to rules within OAR 581, Div 27:

-(1) “Adjusted Assessed Property Value Per ADM” means the value calculated per OAR 581-027-0010 to determine the ranking of Districts on the Priority List for Funding.
+(1) “Adjusted Assessed Property Value per ADM” means the value calculated per OAR 581-027-0010 to determine the ranking of Districts on the Priority List for Funding.

-(2) “Adjusted ADMr” means average daily membership as calculated under OAR 581-023-0006(60-(7) reduced by the Average Daily Membership of virtual public charter schools in the district.
+(2) “Adjusted ADMr” means average daily membership as calculated under OAR 581-023-0006(5)-(7) reduced by the Average Daily Membership of virtual public charter schools in the District.

-(3) “Adjusted ADMw” means the number of students in a District as calculated under ORS 327.061 and includes all weights, and extended Average Daily Membership weighted, as calculated under ORS 327.013(1)(c) reduced by the Average Daily Membership of virtual public charter schools in the district.
+(3) “Adjusted ADMw” means the number of students in a District as calculated under ORS 327.061 and includes all weights, and extended Average Daily Membership weighted, as calculated under ORS 327.013(1)(c) reduced by the Average Daily Membership of virtual public charter schools in the District.

 (4) “ADM” means Average Daily Membership.